zheda-mai/zheda-mai.github.io/_pages/about.md

-<span style="color:red">**I am actively looking for a research internship!
+<span style="color:green">**I am actively looking for a research internship!
 If you are aware of any opportunities or have any recommendations, I would greatly appreciate your insights and referrals.
 Please feel free to reach out!**</span>

 # News
 - <span style="color:#e67300">April 2025 — **CVPR 2025** Workshop Acceptance</span>